If you're hiking along the

 Spire is a sculpture by world-renowned artist Andy Goldsworthy.
 In fact it is the first Presidio piece he was inspired to create after he visited the park in 2006.
 Since then he has gone on to imagine three more –

 Earth Wall – making the Presidio home to the largest collection of his works on public view in North America.

 Spire is a powerful symbol of the rejuvenation of the beloved Presidio forest, first planted by the Army in the 1880s.The aging Monterey cypress are now reaching the end of their life and are being slowly replaced with healthy young saplings.

-For now, Spire is doing a silent "call and respond" with the other local legends visible from the site – the Transamerica Pyramid, Sutro Tower, and church spires, to name a few.
+Spire engages in a silent "call and response" with the other local legends visible from the site – the Transamerica Pyramid, Sutro Tower, and church spires, to name a few.